VasilKalchev/8bit-quad/README.md

 - **Communication**: nRF24L01+ packets (`Command`/`Setting`/`Telemetry*`)
   drained once per outer cycle; a link timeout zeroes the stick inputs and disarms.
-- **Altitude**: BMP280 pressure → relative altitude, and a vertical-speed PID exists in code, but nothing in this revision's command handling actually engages it - it's dead weight here, not a working feature yet.
+- **Altitude**: BMP280 pressure → relative altitude, reported over telemetry.

-This is the first revision in the reconstructed history, so there's no previous revision to compare against.
+  No altitude-hold in this revision (see `doc/changelog.md`).

+This revision reorganizes and retunes the previous one rather than adding major features - see `doc/changelog.md` for the detailed changes.

 ## Development environment